Cayenne Pepper

 Answer: Generally speaking, no, it won't.
 However, everyone is different.
 It doesn't bother me in the slightest as regarding insomnia, but it may perhaps others.
 The key is to start small and "stay small" if you will until your body really is acclimated to it.
 The best advice I can give about drinking cayenne is to sit still and not move around a lot after drinking it.
 That principle applies at any time it is imbibed.

-Question: One thing I am not clear about is whether there is any difference between cayenne pepper powder and chili powder as both of them comes from the same source.
-It seems that cayenne pepper has less heat than chili.
+Question: One thing I am not clear about is whether there is any difference between Capsicum powder and chili powder as both of them comes from the same source.
+It seems that Capsicum has less heat than chili.

 Answer: It's a great question.
-There is a difference between chili pepper and cayenne pepper although it is a slight one.
+There is a difference between chili pepper and Capsicum although it is a slight one.
 The key is the Capsicum cultivar that the chili pepper is made from.
 Typically the average chili pepper is made from the following cultivars:

 • Capsicum annuum, which includes many common varieties such as bell peppers, wax, cayenne, jalapeños, and the chiltepin.